HaifengHong/PandasHHF/README.md

 Lesson 4: Why do some pandas commands end with parentheses (and other commands don't)

-Lesson 5: Reanme columns in a pandas DataFrame
+Lesson 5: Rename columns in a pandas DataFrame

 ### YTDataSchool2_6-10